FOR AGES 3 YEARS TO 18 YEARS

 Clown triggerfish are kept in aquariums because of their magnificent coloring.
 However, they are very aggressive by nature.
 They may be trained to eat out of the hand of an owner but they may bite you with their sharp teeth.
 They are also known to kill other small crustaceans like crabs or fish who are their tank mates.

-When kept in captivity, a temperature of 76- 82 F (24-28 C) is to be maintained along with a pH of 8.1 - 8.4.
-The ideal specific gravity is 1.021 - 1.025 and carbonate hardness is (dKH) is 8-12.
-An aquarium size of a minimum of 120 gal (546 l) is needed for adult clown triggers.
-They may be kept with large angelfish, other triggerfish, large Surgeonfish, large foxfaces, or other such fish which will be able to hold their ground against triggerfish as they have a very different personality.
+An aquarium size of a minimum of 120 gal (546 L) is needed for adult clown triggers.
+They may be kept with large angelfish, other triggerfish, large Surgeonfish, large fox faces, or other such fish which will be able to hold their ground against triggerfish as they have very different personalities.

 When it is afraid for its life, a triggerfish seeks refuge in crevices and uses its dorsal fin and teeth to hold on to them.
 They use wedging tactics to stay safe at night.
-These fish are diurnal in nature and are highly active throughout the day.
+These fish are diurnal and are highly active throughout the day.

-Sometimes this trigger is commonly called a baliste clown and is the only one of this species that is bred in home aquariums.
+Sometimes this trigger is commonly called a Baliste clown and is the only one of this species that is bred in home aquariums.
 This means it can be quite expensive.

 The colorful patterns of a clown triggerfish help it to shake off predators.
 It does so by blending with the coral environment.
 To uncover any hidden threat, they blow water jets into the sand bed.